How Do Fossils Form? A Complete Guide to the Miraculous Process That Preserves Ancient Life.

 Egg Fossils

-Dinosaur egg fossils can preserve the eggshell and internal structure.
-This allows us to learn about a dinosaur’s reproductive strategies and parenting behavior.
+These preserve the eggshell and sometimes internal structures, providing information on dinosaur reproductive strategies and parenting behavior.

 Dung Fossils (Coprolites)